-- LDCT-2023-18 is a County-initiated request to amend Land Development Code Section 222 to clarify the county's code on non-commercial farm buildings and structures and allow variances to setback distances. - On January 23, 2024, the BoCC approved LDCT-2023-18, which adopted Ord.
+- LDCT-2025-5 is a County-initiated request to amend Land Development Code Section 222 to clarify the County's code on non-commercial structures for the sheltering and feeding of livestock and fowl. - On January 23, 2024, the BoCC approved LDCT-2023-18, which adopted Ord.
 No. 2024-005, allowing variances for the 50-foot setback of non-commercial farm buildings and structures from residential property lines. - On January 10, 2012, the BoCC approved LDC 11T-09, which adopted Ord.
 No. 2012-001, requiring a 50-foot setback for non-commercial farm buildings and structures from residential property lines, except within the A/RR, A/RRX, PM, and CORE Future Land Use districts.
 This ordinance also set standards for Livestock and Fowl in Residential Neighborhoods in LDC Section 222.E, as follows: